 in historical data files and dataset files are

 then automatically converted to UTC on file loading or parsing.

-Time zone of the broker plugin (default: UTC).
-Normally, broker
+Time zone of the broker plugin.
+Normally, broker plugins should return

 daily at different times, use this parameter to define the time frames of individual assets.